QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/c/c.md

 ## Some Key Elements of a DMP

 You should rely on tools such as our checklist or the DMP Tool for a comprehensive list.
-Instead of replicating the list here, we’d like to point to some particularly important or misunderstood issues here.
+Here we simply highlight some particularly important or frequently misunderstood issues.

--   **Personnel:** as a young researcher, you may not think of yourself as leading a “team,” but chances are you will be using research assistance and potentially other contractors like transcribers, translators, or even stringers before you publish your research.
+-   **Personnel:** As a young researcher, you may not think of yourself as leading a “team,” but chances are you will be using research assistants and potentially other contractors like transcribers, translators, or even stringers before you publish your research.
 You should consider what parts of your data these team members can access, how you provide (and restrict) access for them, and how you will train them to manage your data responsibly.
--   **Data types:** generally, storing your data in standard file formats is ideal.
+-   **Data types:** Generally, storing your data in standard file formats is ideal.
 Where you rely on proprietary, specialized formats, you are at the mercy of the company supporting these formats.
 Using proprietary formats is not always avoidable